Botnet Forensics – An Introduction

 1. Collection Phase –

-There should be an effective mechanism to identify the attack features from packet captures and capturing the bot traffic in real-time, transmitted through a high-speed network.
+There should be an effective mechanism to identify the attack features from packet captures and capture the bot traffic in real-time, transmitted through a high-speed network.

 2. Identification Phase –